wygulmage/xmobar/readme.md

 About
 =====

-xmobar is a minimalistic, text based, status bar.
+xmobar is a minimalistic, mostly text based, status bar.
 It was originally designed and implemented by Andrea Rossato to work with [xmonad], but it's actually usable with any window-manager.

-xmobar was inspired by the [Ion3] status bar, and supports similar features, like dynamic color management, output templates, and extensibility through plugins.
+xmobar was inspired by the [Ion3] status bar, and supports similar features, like dynamic color management, icons, output templates, and extensibility through plugins.

 This page documents xmobar 0.16 (see [release notes]).